Updated on March 7, 2023

 Here at RMC, we’re all about home remedies, but we’re also painfully aware that a lot of them have mixed results or won’t work at all.
-One popular home remedy is rubbing alcohol.
+One such popular home remedy is rubbing alcohol.
+This common household product and its close relatives have often been touted as a way to kill all sorts of critters, such as aphids and bed bugs.

-Does Rubbing Alcohol Kill Fleas on Contact?
+Does Alcohol Kill Fleas on Contact?

 Isopropyl Alcohol vs Rubbing Alcohol vs Witch Hazel